Skip to content

 Publication theme

-Ferrum ships twelve built-in themes — from Paper Ink (the warm default) to dark, publication, and editorial styles.
+Ferrum ships twelve built-in themes in the themes module — from Paper Ink (the warm default) to dark, publication, and editorial styles.

 What just happened